-Years ago, I came across a recipe for San Diego Fish Tacos.
+Years ago, I came across a recipe for San Diego fish tacos and fish taco sauce.
 It was good.
 They sure have a way with fish tacos, those San Diegoans.
 But, I lost the recipe and have forgotten how to authentically prepare the fish.
 Doesn’t matter.
-It’s hard to screw up a fish taco.
+It’s hard to screw up a fish taco too badly.
 The fish taco sauce included in the recipe, however, burned a little hole in my brain.

 So, so good.
 Forget salsa.
 Forget sour cream.
 Forget tartar sauce.
 You’ll never want anything on your fish tacos except this fish taco sauce, ever again.